What are the best examples you’ve seen for content marketing in travel?

 From an SEO perspective, this is incredibly valuable because this is the type of content that can be shared and linked to by bloggers, journalists and social influencers.
 So we can use this to leverage weight from great informational content towards the more transactional destination/tour pages which are less likely to naturally acquire links.

-It also uses the strength of the company – Audley provide an excellent experience, and rather than having a call centre of full of sales people, they have a team of travel specialists with huge knowledge on the destinations you are talking to them about (they’ve normally been on the exact holiday you’re talking to them about, and are often from that location!).
+It also uses the strength of the company – Audley provide an excellent experience, and rather than having a call centre of full of salespeople, they have a team of travel specialists with huge knowledge on the destinations you are talking to them about (they’ve normally been on the exact holiday you’re talking to them about, and are often from that location!).
 It can be difficult to get this value across without speaking to them, so this is where content plays a key role in sharing that expertise, history and local knowledge with their customers earlier on in the buying cycle.

 What are the biggest digital mistakes you’ve seen in travel?

 It’s normally reputation based – providing bad customer service offline is normally the biggest mistake anyone can do.
-This is an old one, but United breaks guitars had a huge negative impact to United Airlines share price.
+This is an old one, but United breaks guitars had a huge negative impact on United Airlines share price.
 Especially in the age of social media, with brands quite often subject to playing out their challenges in the public eye, social media mismanagement can be very detrimental.

 When content marketing fails, it normally means no-one sees it.
 And you have to accept that not every piece of content will be a roaring success, and you have to learn from the failures as well as the successes along the way.